mkuma93/forecasting/README.md

 ## Data

-**Note**: Data files are not included in this repository due to size constraints.
+**Note**: Data files are not included in this repository.

-To use this project:
+To use this project with your own data:
-1. Place your data file as `jubilant/Data.csv`
-2. Run the data preparation notebooks
+1. Prepare your time series data with columns: `ds` (date), `StockCode` (SKU ID), `Quantity` (target)
+2. Add exogenous variables (optional): price, clusters, holidays, etc.
-3. Or contact the project maintainer for access to sample data
+3. Follow the demo notebook for complete workflow
+4. See `ARCHITECTURE.md` for detailed data requirements

 ## Contributing